 Ed McAlister is a local of Knoxville, Tennessee, and the president of River Sports Outfitters.
 Born in Union City, Tennessee, Ed earned a bachelor’s and master’s degree in engineering at the University of Tennessee before founding River Sports Outfitters in 1984.
 Ed is active in many outdoors and civic groups and has served on the board of the Outdoor Industry Association and the Grassroots Outdoors Alliance for six years respectively.
 An avid outdoorsman, Ed appreciates the refuge provided by the Smokies for some of his most cherished activities.
 Though he has spent the better part of his career giving advice and helping others find equipment for a variety of outdoor recreations, Ed said he particularly enjoys “all aspects of white and flat water, mountaineering, canyoneering, and triathlons.”

 Daniel S. Pierce

-Dan is an avid hiker, biker and fly fisherman from Black Mountain, NC.
-He is the author of the recent GSMA release Hazel Creek, as well as The Great Smokies and Corn From a Jar, and co-author of An Illustrated Guide to Great Smoky Mountains National Park.
-He serves as Professor of History and, in his words, “resident professional hillbilly” at the University of North Carolina-Asheville.
+Dan is an avid hiker, biker, and fly fisherman from Black Mountain, North Carolina.
+He is the author of the recent Tarheel Lightnin' (UNC Press) and GSMA releases Hazel Creek and Corn From a Jar and co-author of An Illustrated Guide to Great Smoky Mountains National Park.
+He serves as Interdisciplinary Distinguished Professor of the Mountain South and, in his words, “resident professional hillbilly” at the University of North Carolina–Asheville.
 Dan grew up going to the park and has spent many wonderful days there with friends and family.
 “Serving as a board member of GSMA is important to me as a way of ensuring that future generations enjoy the scenery, solitude, and solace found in these wonderful mountains,” he said.